 SEO is a recurring practice, you need to constantly do it.
 Make up a strategy, follow a 15-day or 30-day plan and track your results.
 Don’t think about how you can learn SEO, think about how you can perform it.
 If you want to learn SEO fast, there is no shortcut.

-Learn all SEO basics, make a list of keywords, start creating content around them and start creating backlinks.
+Learn SEO basics, make a list of keywords, start creating content around them and start creating backlinks.
 Implementation is the best form of learning.

 You will start witnessing fruits of your labour within 2-3 months and soon your SEO campaign will kick off!